 Senior Lecturer, Associate Director of Field Education.
 MSW Eastern Washington University.
 Scholarly interests include policy advocacy and social justice.

 BASW Program Director.
 MSW and PhD University of Utah.
 Scholarly interests include juvenile and criminal justice, social justice, and program evaluation.

 668 N. Riverpoint Blvd, Eastern Washington Center, Room 221

 Stacey Chay joined the EWU School of Social Work in Fall 2011 as a Faculty Field Instructor.
-She is now the Program Director for the Part-time MSW Hybrid program.
-She received her MSW from the Eastern Washington University.
-Her practice interests include: behavioral health and addictions, international social work, suicide assessment, management and treatment, law and ethics and policy.
+She is now the Program Director for the Spokane based MSW Hybrid program.
+She has a A.S. in Paralegal Studies, specializing in Landlord-Tenant Law, a B.S. in Psychology and a BASW.
+She received her MSW from the Eastern Washington University in 2003.
+She has worked in a number of different practice settings including Children's Administration, Frontier Behavioral Health and the Spokane County Regional Support Network.
+Her practice interests include: behavioral health and substance use disorders, suicide prevention, law and ethics and policy.

 Mary Ann Clute, PhD

 Senior Hall 208 (Office: SNR 330)